WalletScrutiny/WalletScrutinyCom/_android/com.lxd.java_websocketclient.md

 ## Verdict

-As a cryptocurrency derivatives exchange that holds 99% of funds in cold storage, CoinFlex is a custodial service.
-The app is not verifiable.
+As a cryptocurrency derivatives exchange that holds 99% of funds in cold storage, CoinFlex is a **custodial** service.
+However, due to the registration seemingly not functioning since October last motnh, we will also classify this as **defunct.**